kvarak/dnd/docs/_Folk/beastfolk.md

 - **Languages**.
 You can speak Common and Grung.

 - **Size**.
-Grung are between 3 and 4 feet tall, and weigh 30-50 pounds.
+Grung are between 3 and 4 ft tall, and weigh 30-50 pounds.
 Your size is Small.

 - **Speed**.
-Your base walking is 25 feet.
-You also have a climbing speed of 20 feet.
+Your base walking is 25 ft.
+You also have a climbing speed of 20 ft.

 - **Amphibious**.
 You can breathe air and water.
 However, you must submerge yourself fully in water or mud once per day or suffer one level of exhaustion, which cannot be removed until you complete a long rest while submerged.